Exact Clustering of Weighted Graphs via Semidefinite Programming: Numerical Methods and Simulations

-Figure~\ref{fig: rec} illustrates the empirical success rate for each choice of \(\hat r\) and \(q\), as well as the curve \( \hat r = \frac{12}{1-q} \max \bra{ \sqrt{q(1-q) n \log n}, \log n} \) illustrating the phase transition to perfect recovery predicted by \eqref{eq:smallest_largest}.
+for this particular choice of $p$ and $q$.
+Note that this implies that we have perfect recovery (w.h.p.) for $\hat r = \Omega(n^{1/4})$, rather than $\Omega(\sqrt{n})$ (as observed in the dense case).
+Figure~\ref{fig: rec}(b) provides the empirical success rate for each choice of \(\hat r\) and \(p\), as well as the curve \(p = 1/\sqrt{n} + n^{1/4}/\hat{r}\).
 It is clear that we are able to recover significantly smaller clusters under sparse noise than under dense noise, in accordance with \eqref{eq:smallest_largest}.
-Specifically, we have perfect recovery for all \(\hat r \ge 3\) in all sparse noise experiments, while we require clusters containing a few dozen nodes to ensure recovery in the dense noise experiments.
-On the other hand, as can be seen from the empirical success rate plots, our predicted recovery guarantees may be overly pessimistic, as we have perfect recovery for \(\hat r\) smaller than that predicted for almost all choices of \(q\).